The Best Music Documentaries to Watch

 Music documentaries have a tough job!

 The feeling you get from attending a live concert event is hard to reproduce on film.
 Certain sensations - the collective anticipation, the rumbling of the crowd as the house lights dim - are difficult, if not impossible, to replicate.
 The same holds true for the recording process.
 It’s difficult to capture why making an album is special without simply showing into a collection of filmed studio outtakes.

-The best concert documentaries work around that, instead emphasizing moments of intimacy that are only possible on film.
-They capture the essence of the artist, transport you back to a moment in time, and elucidate political and social movements.
+The best music documentaries work around that, by emphasizing moments of intimacy that are only possible on film.
+They show the essence of the artist, transport you back to a moment in time, and capture political and social movements.

 When they’re done right, concert films become more than just a recording of a show.
 They become an essential part of popular music in their own right.
 And they’re incredibly fun to watch.

 Here are eight of the best music documentaries to stream, as well as where to stream them:

 Here are some of the best concert documentaries to stream, as well as where to stream them:

 Homecoming achieves the impossible.
 It takes the persona of Beyoncé Knowles - pop star, virtuoso performer, cultural icon - and translates it onto the small screen without losing the impact of her monumental Coachella performance.